-Semi-Professional generators are the answer; heavy-duty machines with up-scale features, but without all the bells and whistles found on professional units.
+Semi-professional generators are heavy-duty machines with up-scale features, but without all the bells and whistles found on professional units.
 Here are some of the upgrades you'll find.

-A ground fault circuit interrupter, or GFCI, is designed for safer electrical handling.
-Unlike traditional outlets, which have two wires (neutral & hot), GFCIs have a third, a ground.
-When the GFCI detects an imbalance of power flow, it automatically cuts off power to the circuit, in as little as 1/30th of a second and protect you from electric shock.
+Unlike traditional outlets, which have two wires (neutral & hot), GFCIs have a third called a ground wire.
+When the GFCI detects an imbalance of power flow, it can automatically cut off power to the circuit in as little as 1/30th of a second and protect you from electric shock.

 The National Electric Code requires GFCI outlets for swimming pool lights, construction sites, bathrooms, outdoor use, unfinished basements, laundry sinks, etc. Since electricity and water don't mix, having GFCIs on your generator is a safer option if you plan to power these applications.

 An unlubricated engine is a disaster waiting to happen.
 All portable semi-pro generators have oil-lubricated engines, but the brainy engineers charged with their design developed a safeguard to prevent a disaster: low-oil shutoff.